At Least 8 People Dead After School Shooting In Santa Fe, Texas

 SANTA FE, Texas (CBSDFW.COM) – Authorities in southeast Texas responded to Santa Fe High School on Friday morning after reports of an active shooter on the campus.
 The situation erupted shortly before 8:00 a.m. at the high school, located between Houston and Galveston, and at least eight people are dead.

 According to assistant principal Dr. Cris Richardson, the shooter has been caught and is no longer in the school building.
+A second person has also been detained, according to Harris County Sheriff Ed Gonzalez, but that individual’s connection to the shooting has not been released.

+“The campus has been cleared of all students and staff members,” said Santa Fe ISD Police Chief Walter Braun.

 Leila Butler is a student at the school.
 She told KTRK-TV in Houston that fire alarms went off and students exited from their classrooms.
 That is when some students reported hearing gunfire.
 Butler was sheltered with teachers and other students near the campus when she spoke with the television station.